girishpanchal0007/uc_quickpay/README.txt

-This is an Ubercart payment gateway module for QuickPay.
+This is an QuickPay payment gateway module for Ubercart.

 Installation and Setup
 ======================